 Best Time to Visit

 The best time to visit the desert is during Autumn (September to October) when temperatures are very pleasant.
 Spring between March to May is also a terrific season to enjoy the fantastic view of flowers and plants in the desert and around sand dunes.

-We visited 3rd week of December, it was very cold specially in the morning and late afternoon.
+We visited in the 3rd week of December, it was very cold especially in the morning and late afternoon.

 We arrived Merzouga at 4 pm; it’s a small village at the edge of Erg Chebbi dunes, which reaches as high as 150 meters and altogether spans an area of 22 kilometers from north to south and up to 5-10 kilometers from east to west.
 Only about 40 kilometers southeast of Rissani, about 55 kilometers from Erfoud, and about 20 kilometers from the Algerian border.